Adaptive Window Selection for Financial Risk Forecasting: Introduction

-The paper is structured as follows.
-Section \ref{sec:problem} states the research problem and introduces the bootstrap-based threshold, as well as the error control characterization.
-Section \ref{sec:risk_fore} introduces the elicitability of risk measures, while Section \ref{sec:theory} presents some theoretical results and examples under two-regime switching.
-Section \ref{sec:Sim} contains simulation results under three different scenarios.
-Section \ref{sec:emp} presents the empirical analysis of (VaR, ES) forecasts for the financial market.
-Section \ref{sec:con} concludes the paper.
+The remainder of the paper is structured as follows.
+Section~\ref{sec:problem} states the research problem and introduces the bootstrap-based threshold.
+Section~\ref{sec:theory} presents theoretical results and a two-regime illustration.
+Section~\ref{sec:risk_fore} introduces elicitability-based loss functions for risk forecasting.
+Sections~\ref{sec:Sim} and~\ref{sec:emp} report the simulation and empirical results, respectively.
+Section~\ref{sec:con} concludes, and proofs and additional theoretical results are relegated to the Supplementary Material.